Leica X Typ 113 versus Fujifilm X100T

 |Leica D-LUX Typ 109 (⇒ lft | rgt)||Four Thirds||12.7||4112||3088||4K/30p||-||-||-||-|

 |Leica X Vario (⇒ lft | rgt)||APS-C||16.1||4928||3272||1080/30p||23.4||12.7||1320||78|

 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X100T provides a faster frame rate than the X Typ 113.
 It can shoot movie footage at 1080/60p, while the Leica is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X100T has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X Typ 113 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Leica X Typ 113 and Fujifilm X100T along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Leica X Typ 113, the Fujifilm X100T, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Leica X Typ 113 (⇒ rgt)||no||no||3.0||920||fixed||no||2000||5.0||YES||no|